 - The school day begins at 8.45am and all pupils are expected to be in school by that time.
 Morning registration is at 8.45am.
-The doors open at 8.35am giving a ten minute window to arrive in school.
-Doors are closed promptly at 8.45am, access is them via the school office and to sign in the children. - All lateness is recorded daily.
+The doors open at 8.35am giving a ten minute window to arrive in school. - All lateness is recorded daily.
 This information will be required by the courts, should a prosecution for non-attendance or lateness be necessary - Arrival after the close of registration will be marked as unauthorised absence code 'L' in line with county and Department for Education (DfE) guidance, after 9.00am 'U' is recorded as the absence code.
 This mark shows the child/pupil to be on site, but is legally recorded as an absence. - If a pupil is late due to a medical appointment, they will receive an authorised absence coded 'M'.
 Please be advised that where possible doctors and dentists appointments are to be made outside of school hours or during school holidays.